AshleyMDickson/SumOfSquares/README.md

-# A fun project
+# Fermat's Theorem on Primes as Sums of Squares

-## Prime Numbers as Sums of squares
+## Prime Numbers of form 4k+1 can be expressed as a sum of two squares

 This is hopefully going to be a little programme that tests whether a number can be expressed as a sum of squares.